Marine Scotland survey uncovers 'huge' flame shell bed

 Flame shells group together on the sea bed and their nests create a living reef that supports hundreds of other species.

-The Loch Alsh flame shell reef is much larger than expected, covering an area of 75 hectares.'Huge challenge'
+The Loch Alsh flame shell reef is much larger than expected, covering an area of 75 hectares.

 Environment Secretary Richard Lochhead described the seas around Scotland as a "hotbed of biodiversity".